lgss/service-design-manual/service-manual/governance/governing-the-live-phase.md

 The service vision and roadmap will be stable and certain as you go into live service as you’ll have used the previous phases to thoroughly understand user needs.

 Any changes to the service should be based on emerging user needs and operating context (eg legislative or technological changes, espionage or criminal threats to the service).
-A service being continually improved is a condition of a service being on GOV.UK.
+A service being continually improved is a condition of a service being on LGSS.

 **Review your governance arrangements**